gtuck/web3400-Course-Docs/projects/05/description.md

 ## Update the Database

-Add a new table to record user interactions with articles:
+Add a new table to record user interactions with articles and create SQL triggers that increment the `comments_count`, `likes_count`, and `favs_count` fields in the `articles` table when an insert event occurs in the `user_interactions` table, you can use the following SQL statements:

 ```sql
 -- Table structure for table `user_interactions`